 Security misconfiguration encompasses several types of vulnerabilities all centered on a lack of maintenance or a lack of attention to the web application configuration.
 A secure configuration must be defined and deployed for the application, frameworks, application server, web server, database server, and platform.
 Security misconfiguration gives hackers access to private data or features and can result in a complete system compromise.

 Cross-Site Request Forgery (CSRF) is a malicious attack where a user is tricked into performing an action he or she didn't intend to do.
 A third-party website will send a request to a web application that a user is already authenticated against (e.g. their bank).
 The attacker can then access functionality via the victim's already authenticated browser.
 Targets include web applications like social media, in browser email clients, online banking, and web interfaces for network devices.

 Don't get caught with your guard down.
-Practice safe website security measures, and always be ready to protect yourself, and your company's future, from an attack that you might never recover from.
-The best way to tell if your website or server is vulnerable is to have regular security audits.
+Practice safe website security measures and always be ready to protect yourself, and your company's future, from an attack that you might never recover from.
+The best way to tell if your website or server is vulnerable is to conduct regular security audits.

 Want to learn how you can protect your website from these common web security vulnerabilities?
 Here are 8 simple ways you can improve website security right now.